Accessibility Statement

 Some images, non-text content and form controls do not have alternative text or descriptive enough labels to explain their content.
 This means that the information displayed by them is not available to people using a screen reader.
 This fails WCAG 2.1 success criterion 1.1.1.

-We are in the process of reviewing all images and buttons to ensure that they have meaningful alternative text by April 2024.
+We are in the process of reviewing all images and buttons to ensure that they have meaningful alternative text within the next 12 months.
 We will continue to work with our website editors to provide them with training and guidance on best practices.
 We are working with our developers to fix our form controls and are also working to replace embedded third party software forms across the site.
 This work is anticipated to be completed by December 2025 (please see the ‘Disproportionate Burden’ section below for more detail).

 Info and Relationships

 On pages that contain videos, empty headings may be present with no information and may cause confusion to some users who navigate by heading elements, especially keyboard and screen reader users.
 This fails WCAG 2.1 success criterion 1.3.1.
-We are working with our developers to fix the video component and ensure no empty headings are present by April 2024.
+We are working with our developers to fix the video component and ensure no empty headings are present within the next 12 months.

 On some of our forms, drop down labels may not be announced by screen readers.
 Some forms may also be missing correctly associated labels to support users of assistive technologies.
 We are working to replace embedded third party forms across the site.
 This work is anticipated to be completed by December 2025 (please see the ‘Disproportionate Burden’ section below for more detail).